Homes and roads flooded as Storm Babet hits Ireland

 The Met Office in the UK issued a yellow rain warning covering Northern Ireland from 2pm on Wednesday to 10am on Thursday.

-The forecaster said flooding could lead to difficulty driving conditions and some road closures with a “small chance” of homes and businesses being flooded.
+The forecaster said flooding could lead to difficult driving conditions and some road closures with a “small chance” of homes and businesses being flooded.